 Dance has always been Naomi's form of passion and expression, and it is truly what she lives to do.
 Naomi will forever keep a place in her heart for the art form.

 Cami Anthony’s first encounter with Aileen and Mestre Pitta was through their Afro-Brazilian Dance class at Cornish College of the Arts in 2009.
 The following spring she began her first Capoeira beginner series.
 Originally Cami was drawn to Capoeira as a fun way to stay in shape.
 However, as she continued she realized it aligned with her own philosophical beliefs and it has helped her find strength during difficult times.

 Cami has danced since childhood and has also trained in movement techniques such as Suzuki method, bio-mechanics, and clown for theatre artists.
 She holds a B.F.A. in theatre from Cornish College of the Arts.
 Cami is thrilled to be a part of Grupo de Capoeira Moringa de Barro.
-She currently co-teaches the adult beginner and youth Capoeira classes and is Bahia In Motion's Assistant Manager.
+She currently co-teaches the adult beginner and youth Capoeira classes.